 But, you’re stressing out.
 Where should you go?
 What should you do?
 You don't want to be boring with someone new!
 Your quandary may even be compounded by this person not being geographically desirable.
 But, you like them, and to heck with the drive.

 Is it a romantic date?
 Nope.
 It’s (take a deep breath) a platonic date!
 Eeeeeeek!

 The Challenges of Making Friends as an Adult

-Getting to the point where you can lounge around your friends’ houses under a blanket while watching Netflix movies and cracking dirty jokes this not always easy (or even fun), especially for adults and the shy type.
+Getting to the point where you can lounge around your friends’ houses under a blanket while watching Netflix movies and cracking dirty jokes is not always easy (or even fun), especially for adults and the shy types.
 So when you meet someone you actually enjoy spending time with, you want to make the most of your time.
-But don't stress.

 These are called friend dates, but don’t let the word “date” throw you.
 There will be no suggestive winking or licking of lips.
 You might hug the person hello and goodbye, but that's pretty much the extent of your physical contact (unless you bump into them by accident).